Ramesh Chandra Jha: Life as Freedom Fighter

 Renowned litterateur Kanhiyalal Prabhakar Mishra writes about Ramesh Chandra Jha in the preface to a book, "The history of Ramesh Chandra Jha and his family is like laughing aloud in the face of ruin during the freedom struggle.
 He is among those who themselves put handcuffs to break the shackles of slavery.
 He also enjoyed the life of a dreaded absconder and is among those who did not get freedom but earned it."

 While serving his jail term, he was drawn to reading Indian and world literature.
 After coming out of prison, he became a poet and author instead of joining any political party.

+Works and literature

+Ramesh Chandra Jha worked across various literary genres and forms.
+While his body of work is diverse, it predominantly reflects themes of patriotism, Chhayavad (Romanticism or Shadowism), and historical or period narratives.

+The eminent poet and freedom fighter Rambriksh Benipuri, who were very close the Ramesh Jha once wrote: